-Every Cable Bullet cable rail kit features two identical component sets.
-Each kit includes the necessary fittings to set the terminal ends for a single cable run.
+Each Cable Bullet cable rail kit includes the necessary fittings to set the two universal tensioning ends for a single cable run.
 Each end is interchangeable and can be tensioned separately.
 The ability to tension each run on the post interior eliminates the need to drill through the post, and is also what makes this system perfect for sleeved posts.
 Cable runs don't have to be staggered or off-set around corners, the same hardware can be used on level or angled rail sections, and all tension is transferred to the center post and off the sleeve.

 Each Bullet (or tensioner) includes a pre-fitted EPDM rubber o-ring and a steel ring designed to cap the slightly larger hole through the post sleeve.
 It also protects the sleeve from the cutting edge on the backside of the tensioner and has a clean, finished look once installed.